lovecodingdev/monetaria-utilities/README.md

 - @param `user` The ethereum address that will make the deposit
 - @param `reserve` The ethereum address of the reserve
 - @param `amount` The amount to be deposited
-- @param `aTokenAddress` The aToken to redeem for underlying asset
+- @param `mTokenAddress` The mToken to redeem for underlying asset
 - @param @optional `onBehalfOf` The ethereum address for which user is depositing.
 It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = await pool.withdraw({
   user,
   reserve,
   amount,
-  aTokenAddress,
+  mTokenAddress,
   onBehalfOf,
 });
 ```